NTTLimitedRD/plumbery/README.md

 ## Features

+* Run from the command line, or as a python library
 * Read fittings plan in YAML
 * Use cloud API to create the network infrastructure, and to build nodes
 * Create network domains and Ethernet networks